tec1group/Software/monitors/Mon-3/README.md

-# Moniter 3 for the TEC-1G
+# Monitor 3 for the TEC-1G

 Here are the latest binaries for Monitor 3 for the TEC-1G.
 The binaries are labeled with the version number.
 The latest version is v1.5